-This article provides a practical explanation of After Action Review (AAR).
+After Action Review (AAR): this article provides a practical explanation of After Action Review (AAR).
 The article further contains a general definition of the AAR-method and a practical example.
-After reading, you’ll understand the basics of this powerful change management tool.
+After reading, you’ll understand the basics of this change management tool.
 This article also contains a downloadable and editable After Action Review template.
 Enjoy reading!

 What is After Action Review (AAR)?

 After Action Review (AAR) is a method to assess a project or activity that allows both leaders and employees to discover and learn what happened and why.
 Organisational learning requires a constant assessment of performance and ensures that continuous improvement takes places.
-The AAR method is a simple tool to simplify this assessment process.
+The AAR method is a simple tool to simplify this assessment process and to improve performance.

 Origin and evolution of After Action Review (AAR)

 The origin of AARs goes back to the United States army.
 Around the turn of the century, they started developing a new approach to learn quickly, at any location.
 They referred to it as the After Action Review (AAR).
 Initially, the method was developed to support training, but it was soon implemented throughout the organisation, both in official training and beyond.

 In practice, this meant that army commanders regularly gathered their troops to ask them a series of questions about their actions.
 Questions that are common in an AAR session include:

 - What would happen according to the schedule?